MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

 # Common troubleshooting procedures for KMS and DNS issues

-You may have to use one or more of these methods if one or more of the following conditions are true:
+You may have to use some of these methods if one or more of the following conditions are true:

 - You use volume-licensed media and a&nbsp;Volume License generic product key to install one of the following operating systems:
    - Windows Server 2019